Lukylix/chrolog_iohook/readme.md

 ## Development

-To build the chrolog_iohook library from source, you need to have the following dependencies installed:
+To build the chrolog-iohook library from source, you need to have the following dependencies installed:

 - N-API (Node.js addon API)
 - C++ compiler